Happy 2022! 🎉 It’s a new year and if you’re like many busy working moms “get organized” is at the top of your resolution list in big bold letters.

 When you head to the basket aisle of Target before decluttering, you have skipped right through step one and I hate to break it to ‘ya…. but ye shall not be organized as a result.

 It’s kind of like buying fancy new sneakers and expensive workout gear and hoping that your sweet workout swag alone will help you get in shape.
 Unfortunately for all of us, this is not true.
 The only way to get in shape is to pump the iron, hit the sidewalk, and put down the doughnut.

 The main thing you need to do to get organized is follow Elsa’s famous advice in the Disney movie Frozen: “Let it go… Let it go… Don’t hold onto that panini maker anymore!”

 Granted, letting go is hard.
-I mean, it took Elsa like a whole movie and a lot of merchandise to figure it out.
-So here are my top 5 tips to help you let go of the stuff you don’t need:
+I mean, it took Elsa like two whole movies + a lot of merchandise to figure it out.

 I used to go through my house once a year or once every two years, whenever the amount of stuff started to really bug me, and do a major purge.
 This is not a very effective way to stay organized.
 Think about it… stuff comes into your home more often than once a year; thus, it makes sense to donate items regularly as opposed to waiting for all the clutter to pile up.

-- Set donation deadlines for “maybe” items.
 We often hit a decluttering roadblock when it comes to “maybe” items, those things we probably don’t need but we just aren’t ready to say sayonara yet.
 Put your maybe items into a box, tape it up, and write a future date on it.
 If you have not needed to open the box by that date, donate without opening.
 I recommend making tight deadlines for your maybes, just a month or two.
 At most, you could make the deadline one year from the current date.
 If you haven’t needed it in a year, you really don’t need it!

 If, for example, you are keeping something because someone gave it to you, ask yourself, Would I buy this for myself?
 If you are keeping something because you bought it and feel bad that you don’t use it, ask yourself, Would I buy this again?
 If the answer to either of those questions is “No”, donate it and get that guilt out of your life.
 Believe me, you will feel physically better!

 I hope those tips help you accomplish your goal of getting organized this year!
-Thank you for reading, happy 2017, and happy decluttering!